-Self-quided visits
+Self-guided visits

-You are welcome to visit the National Maritime Museum without booking one of our facilitated sessions but please email bookings@rmg.co.uk to book a self-guided visit.
-When exploring the galleries, please split into smaller groups of no more than 6 people and follow relevant government Covid-19 guidance on social distancing and face coverings as directed by our Visitor Assistants.
-Please be aware that we cannot guarantee a cloakroom facility for self-guided school groups.
+You are welcome to visit the National Maritime Museum without booking one of our facilitated sessions.
+When exploring the galleries, please split into smaller groups of no more than 8 people and follow relevant guidance as directed by our Visitor Assistants.
+Please be aware that we cannot guarantee a cloakroom or lunch facility for self-guided school groups.
+There is more information on our website.